eelfonik/oop-design-parttern/notes.md

 In short, the built-in oberservable violates lots of OOP principles and are very limited. 😂

-### Anther example of observer pattern in Java world
+### Another example of observer pattern in Java world
 - `AbstractButton` superclass in Swing is a `observable`, it has lots of methods to add/remove listeners (AKA `observers`).
 And an `ActionListener` can *listen in* on any types of actions on a button.

 ### Sumup